India wins Global Praise at United Nations: Nachiket Joshi | www.lokmattimes.com

 India wins Global Praise at United Nations: Nachiket Joshi

-New York [US], May 5 (/PNN): Nachiket Joshi, Director at Global Vision India Foundation, was invited as an intervention ...
+New York (USA), May 5: Nachiket Joshi, Director at Global Vision India Foundation, was invited as an intervention speaker by the ...

-New York [US], May 5 (/PNN): Nachiket Joshi, Director at Global Vision India Foundation, was invited as an intervention speaker by the United Nations to participate in the 8th Annual Multi-Stakeholder Forum on Science, Technology and Innovation for the SDGs (STI Forum) held in United Nations Headquarters, New York, USA from May 02- 05, 2023.
-During the forum, Joshi delivered a speech on 'The importance of strengthening trust in science and technology for accelerating the recovery from the coronavirus disease (COVID-19)', on May 03, 2023.
+New York (USA), May 5: Nachiket Joshi, Director at Global Vision India Foundation, was invited as an intervention speaker by the United Nations to participate in the 8th Annual Multi-Stakeholder Forum on Science, Technology and Innovation for the SDGs (STI Forum) held in United Nations Headquarters, New York, USA from May 02- 05, 2023.
+During the forum, Mr Joshi delivered a speech on ‘The importance of strengthening trust in science and technology for accelerating the recovery from the coronavirus disease (COVID-19)’, on May 03, 2023.

 “A comprehensive science communication strategy was built to promote public understanding and trust in science and technology through various media and social media networks.
 “Mann Ki Baat”, a platform to facilitate a direct connection between the Indian Prime Minister Narendra Modi and the people of republic India which recently completed its 100th episode and was broadcasted live in the UN headquarters, was used to communicate to the mass population about the ongoing scientific research during and after the pandemic, that has already drawn the attention of remote areas of nation and worldwide as well.
 India developed vaccines and distributed them in a transparent and evidence-based manner with necessary data shared publicly to ensure trust in the vaccines.”, said Nachiket Joshi.